DPH-Communicable-Disease/.github/Github procedures.md

 Procedure for Managing GitHub at DPH
 Purpose
-This document outlines the procedures for managing the North Carolina Division of Public Health’s GitHub repository, including access, moderation, ownership, and other key responsibilities.
+This document outlines the procedures for managing the North Carolina Division of Public Healthâ€™s GitHub repository, including access, moderation, ownership, and other key responsibilities.
 The goal is to ensure data security while at the same time providing a public benefit from code sharing.

 1. Account Usage and general responsibilities
 * GitHub Account: Employees must use their DHHS email to create Github accounts.
-These accounts must be used when working on or contributing to the state health division’s public repository.
+These accounts must be used when working on or contributing to the state health divisionâ€™s public repository.
 GitHub accounts using personal email addresses should not be used.
 * Github administrators: Manage repository settings, approve major changes, and ensure smooth operations.
 Responsible for the technical aspects of the repository, including code review and approval of contributions.
 Administrators oversee the overall strategy and compliance of GitHub repository usage.
 * Contributors: Upload and maintain code and documentation, ensuring it aligns with division goals and standards.
 * DPH is responsible for management.
 Auditing and administrating tasks.